kpancheva/-ITMAGINATION-L2-Engineer-Lab-EMR-HL7-Networking-Compliance/cloud-monitoring/day14-realworldscenario-1.md

 *EPIC is rejecting dialysis treatment results with error: **`MSH segment invalid`**."*

-First,  *I’d verify the message structure matches EPIC’s HL7 2.3 requirements.
+First,  *First,  I’d verify the message structure matches EPIC’s HL7 2.3 requirements.
 Common issues are missing delimiters or incorrect sending application fields.*

 In GitBash i can do the following check: